 over the last ten years to talk of "authentic" performances as if others are not, though in truth, the attempt to rediscover baroque music and its spirit has been with us since the mid-1800s.

 But if there is a need to rediscover it, how was it lost in the first place?
 There is much evidence that until Bach's death in 1750 the musical tradition was very much continuous.
 The music played and sung in the Leipzig church services when Bach was Cantor (from 1723 until his death in 1750) was not confined to what we would now call baroque.
 Far from it.
 Interwoven into the service among Bach's own compositions were chorales and plainsong chants going back one, two and three hundred years in an unbroken tradition.

-After Bach’s death however, music took on a different style, and, perhaps for the first time in musical development, the older style was considered “unfashionable”.
-There was a major break with the past.
-The break was not complete of course, but it was such that baroque music could be “rediscovered” a hundred years later as something of a new revelation.
-Mendelssohn and his sister played Bach regularly in their home, their favorite works being the "48" Preludes and Fugues.
+After Bach's death however, music took on a different style, as salon music-making developed and with it, demand for lighter music in the rococco style of Haydn and Mozart.
+Thus, perhaps for the first time in musical development, the older style was considered "unfashionable" and there was a major break with the past.
+The break was not complete of course, but it was such that baroque music could be "rediscovered" a hundred years later as something of a new revelation.
+Mendelssohn and his sister played Bach regularly in their home, their favourite works being the "48" Preludes and Fugues.
 And it was Mendelssohn's promotion of the St Matthew Passion in 1829 which marked the first public "revival" of Bach and his music.

 This ground-breaking performance was given with a choir of some three or four hundred - certainly not at all as Bach would have known it.
 But this was not an intentional "romanticization" of Bach; rather it was something of a relief to Mendelssohn personally, and ultimately a triumphant re-birth.